George Washington and slavery: Aftermath

 Washington's action was ignored by southern slaveholders, and slavery continued at Mount Vernon.
 Already from 1795, dower slaves were being transferred to Martha's three granddaughters as the Custis heirs married.
 Martha felt threatened by being surrounded with slaves whose freedom depended on her death and freed her late husband's slaves on January 1, 1801.
-That action by Martha Washington was not a violation of George Washington's will, which did not require her to keep any slaves in bondage.
+That action by Martha Washington was not a violation of her husband's will, which did not require her to keep any slaves in bondage.

 Able-bodied slaves were freed and left to support themselves and their families.
 Within a few months, almost all of Washington's former slaves had left Mount Vernon, leaving 121 adult and working-age children still working the estate.
 Five freedwomen were listed as remaining: an unmarried mother of two children; two women, one of them with three children, married to Washington slaves too old to work; and two women who were married to dower slaves.
 William Lee remained at Mount Vernon, where he worked as a shoemaker.
 After Martha's death on May 22, 1802, most of the remaining dower slaves passed to her grandson, George Washington Parke Custis, to whom she bequeathed the only slave she held in her own name.

 There are few records of how the newly freed slaves fared.
 Custis later wrote that "although many of them, with a view to their liberation, had been instructed in mechanic trades, yet they succeeded very badly as freemen; so true is the axiom, 'that the hour which makes man a slave, takes half his worth away'".
 The son-in-law of Custis's sister wrote in 1853 that the descendants of those who remained slaves, many of them now in his possession, had been "prosperous, contented and happy", while those who had been freed had led a life of "vice, dissipation and idleness" and had, in their "sickness, age and poverty", become a burden to his in-laws.
 Such reports were influenced by the innate racism of the well-educated, upper-class authors and ignored the social and legal impediments that prejudiced the chances of prosperity for former slaves, which included laws that made it illegal to teach freedpeople to read and write and, in 1806, required newly freed slaves to leave the state.